PilotsEYE.tv

 Engine fire – simulated reality

 Parallel to the construction of the first A380s in the hall next door, the type rating, the examination of the first pilots licensed for the A380, is running at full speed.
 The Airbus instructor has one of the left engines catch fire after being hit by a bird and viewers are witness to an “abnormal procedure”.
-They see how the pilots go through their checklists, fully focused and calm, and land the plane back on Runway 13L at New York (JFK), the originating airport.
-With the engine fire extinguished of course.
+They see how the pilots go through their checklists, fully focused and calm, and land the plane back on Runway 13L at New York (JFK), the originating airport, with the engine fire extinguished.

 Just once on top of an A380

-A place where you will rarely run into the captain is the top of an airplane, which is inspected on the day of the visit to the assembly hall, as is the cockpit, which shortly before being completed still has normal desk chairs in it.
+A place where you will rarely run into the captain is the top of an airplane, which is inspected on the day of the visit to the assembly hall, as is the cockpit, which, shortly before being completed, still has typical desk chairs in it.
 The manual operation of the rudder is amusing to watch.
 Looking into the bare passenger section of the fuselage that has not yet been fitted out or comparing the size of the landing gear to the people next to it leaves you speechless.

 Live your dream, don’t dream your life

 “I have never regretted a single day in the 41 years of my professional life.
-Every day and every mission was as exciting and interesting as I had always wanted it to be,” says Jürgen Raps with a tear in his eye.
-From the day he began training as a pilot to the very personal well-wishes of people who have accompanied him along the way, including supervisors, the movie sketches the most important stages in the career of one of Germany’s most well-known pilots: “From trainee pilot to the Board of Management”.
+Every day and every mission has been as exciting and interesting as I always hoped it would be,” says Jürgen Raps, tears in his eyes.
+The film portrays the key stages in the career of one of Germany’s most renowned pilots, documenting his journey from trainee pilot to a position on the Board of Management, along with heartfelt well-wishes from colleagues and supervisors who have supported him throughout his career.

 Once in my life under the Golden Gate

 As far as dimensions go, you could do it with the A380.
 But the wish refers to the boat excursion that Jürgen Raps treated the 60 friends traveling with him to.
-We would like to know how a flight captain celebrates with his closest friends.
-We accompany him on the golf course, on board a catamaran and to dinner on the cliffs overlooking the sea outside the city, located in the middle of the movie.
+We want to know how a flight captain celebrates with his closest friends.
+We accompany him on the golf course, on board a catamaran, and to dinner on the cliffs overlooking the sea outside the city, which is located in the middle of the movie.

 The Golden Gate – not a cloud in the sky